T1mmos/cards2.0/README.md

 All in-game sprites were made by me.
 For example, all cards were made in Paint.NET, using a bunch of layers to switch between red and black colored card elements, to switch the card value, to add a gloss etc. Then, I saved 52 times to a PNG file, each time with different layers switched on and off, resulting in 52 cards in PNG format.
 Infact, this was the first thing done before writing any code.

+The cards are designed to replicate the cards as seen in the original Solitaire Showdown game.